tbukfrc/py2command/README.md

 With py2command: `p2c.give('@p', 'stick', ['Name=Knockback Stick,A stick with extreme knockback', 'Enchant=knockback:15,mending:1', 'Unbreakable'], 1)`

 py2command takes the command and automatically parses and converts it into something you can paste into Minecraft.
-Think of it as multiple command generators built-in to one Python module, with a system to automagically convert them to command blocks (coming soon).
+Think of it as multiple command generators built-in to one Python module, with a system to automagically convert them to command blocks.